xaravind/k8s-resources/k8s.md

 ---

-## Node-Level Components

 1. **kubelet**

-   This is the primary agent running on the node.
-It listens to the Kubernetes API server, receives Pod specs, and ensures the containers described in those Pods are running and healthy.
+Kubelet is an agent that runs on each node in the Kubernetes cluster.
+It ensures that the containers defined in PodSpecs are running and healthy.
+It communicates with the control plane to receive instructions and reports the status of pods and the node.

+---

 2. **kube-proxy**

-   It handles network routing and load balancing for Services.
-It maintains network rules on nodes, enabling communication between Pods and external clients.
+**Answer:**
+Kube-proxy is responsible for maintaining network rules on nodes.
+It enables communication between services by forwarding traffic from a service IP to the appropriate backend pod.
+It supports TCP, UDP, and SCTP load balancing.

+---

-3. **Container Runtime**
+3. **container runtime**

-   This is the software that actually runs the containers (e.g., Docker, containerd, CRI-O).
-It pulls container images, starts and stops containers as instructed by the kubelet.
+The container runtime is the component that actually runs the containers on each node.
+It pulls container images, starts, stops, and manages containers as instructed by the kubelet.
+Common examples include **containerd**, **CRI-O**, and (historically) **Docker**.

+---

+* **kubelet** – Ensures containers are running and healthy
+* **kube-proxy** – Manages network rules for service-to-pod traffic
+* **Container Runtime** – Runs the actual containers (e.g., containerd, CRI-O)

 ---